 “You always want your resume to align with the job duties and job description,” says Lorraine Rise, a certified professional resume writer and career coach based in the Washington, D.C. area, who is a member of the Professional Association of Resume Writers and Career Coaches.
-“A resume shouldn’t read exactly like a job description but more like a response to a job description.
-Meaning, your resume should showcase how successfully you’ve done the duties listed in the description.”
+“Your resume should showcase how successfully you’ve done the duties included in a job listing’s description.”

-“They should have a two-sentence paragraph, and in it, they should say the most important things that they want the hiring manager to know,” says Sharon Stern, an ACC-certified career coach based in the New York metropolitan area.
-“Say something like: ‘Energetic licensed nurse with experience working with the elderly,’ and anything else they feel is really important.
-If they’re fluent in Spanish or French, if they have CPR certification, it should go there.”
+This should be a two-sentence paragraph that summarizes the most important points you want to communicate to a hiring manager, says Sharon Stern, a certified career coach based in the New York metropolitan area.
+“Say something like: ‘Energetic licensed nurse with experience working with the elderly,’ and anything else they feel is really important,” she notes.

 Name your specific skills and experience

 Within your Experience section, list the skills that are unique to being a senior caregiver or home health aide, so that hiring families or managers will know that you have the background to do the job well.